 Like a true survivor, though, the city has emerged from the depths of despair to become a cosmopolitan hub that is at the forefront of industry.

-Thankfully, today, the city, with a population of 1.3 million, is once again at peace and offers much for the visitor, there are some wonderful things to do in Munich, Germany.
+Thankfully, today, the city, with a population of 1.3 million, is once again at peace and, for the visitor, there are some wonderful things to do in Munich, Germany.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

-The old town is a great place to start, particularly Marienplatz with its neo-Gothic Neues Rathaus (new town hall) and the famous Glockenspiel (carillon).
 Make sure you visit at 11am or 12 noon to watch the colourful characters perform their dance high in the tower of the 19th century building.
 Additional performances take place at 5pm from March to October.

 Marienplatz is also home to some of the famous Munich Christmas Markets which are held every December.
 Shoppers can make their Christmas gift purchases whilst enjoying the traditional German Christmas fare of mulled wine, gingerbread and roasted chestnuts.

-Shopping at an outdoor market whilst snowflakes fall around you is a magical experience and this is easily one of the best things to do in Munich in winter.
+Shopping at a Christmas market whilst snowflakes fall around you is a magical experience and this is easily one of the best things to do in Munich in winter.

 The three are joined by a ring road, inside which is the bustling city’s heart.